 Article files should be prepared using Microsoft Word format.
-The table and figure should be included in the body of the text.
-All submissions must be using the journal template and must follow the SBR format, template, reference and typesetting before desk-review.
+Tables and figures should be included in the body of the text.
+All submissions must be using the journal template and must follow the SBR format, template, reference, and typesetting before desk review.

 The text should be written using English (United Kingdom) (e.g. analyse, not analyze; labour not labor; centre not center; defence not defense).
 Authors should not use personal pronouns within the text e.g. "I want to investigate…", but use "this paper aims to…”.

 The Calibri font type with single spacing

 Table/Figure title, content, legend, and notes with 10pt

 Article title should not be more than 18 words.

 All contributing authors’ names should be placed and arranged accordingly.
 Please provide the following:

 Affiliation, with a full address with the postal number;

 Each of the authors’ email addresses, most preferred the university or organisation email.